MinecraftU/mcu-curriculum/level_7/section_3.md

   * do not be concerned with completeness at this point
 * Assign cards and move the first cards into the working column

-#### Communication

-We will need a way to communicate when we're not in the same location.
-For this purpose we will use a group chat product called Slack.

-Tasks:

-* Instructor creates Slack channel for this project
-* Instructor invites students to Slack as single-channel guest

 #### Time Management

 We suggest using the Pomodoro Technique in order to get the most out of your build time during this course.